riccardofelluga/reuse-checker/README.md

 * The URL of the next repository, assigned to the machine and that has not yet been analyzed is obtained from the database (step 1).
-* The repository is cloned locally using the command line switch \texttt{--depth 1} to omit downloading all commits of the past (steps 2 and 3).
+* The repository is cloned locally using the command line switch **--depth 1** to omit downloading all commits of the past (steps 2 and 3).
 * The repository is analyzed and the results are written to the central database (step 4).

 The database structure (using crow's foot notation) of the database holding the repositories to analyze and the results is depicted in the figure below.
 All tables have two fields "inserted_at" and "updated_at", which contain a time stamp indicating when a record was created or updated.